Shobha S V

 - Internet Studies

-I am a second-year PhD student at the Media School.
+I am a third-year PhD student at the Media School.
 I am interested in the fast-changing media landscape mediated by technology with a particular focus on journalism, its labor, gender, consumption of media, and its impact on democracy.

 Before starting my PhD, I worked in different capacities in the world of media in India.
 I have had a combined cross-sectoral experience of fifteen years in journalism, research, and digital media for non-profits.
 As a journalist, I have worked with prominent Indian news publications including the Times group, DNA and Mid-day.
 I have reported extensively on gender and have also been the recipient of awards and fellowships for the same.
 Some of my stories about gender were published in the following book: Across the crossfire Women and Conflict in India published by Women Unlimited.
 My engagement with gender also had me leading a team at a women’s rights organization that worked on digital campaigns aimed at mitigating violence against women using pop culture, media, and technology.
 I have also worked with the ICFJ‘s Knight Journalism Fellowship as their program manager in India.
 My stint at Co Media Lab, a journalism resource non-profit allowed me to interact with working journalists through various digital skill-building workshops, develop educational materials, and teach reporting, fact-checking, and journalistic misinformation at different universities in Bengaluru.
 As an advocate of open access, I am an active Wikipedia volunteer and have worked on varied projects contributing towards bridging the gender gap on the platform.